Fiber Bundle Fault Tolerance of GKP Codes: A unique normal form for the Gram matrix

 While a widely used, general, and intuitive concept, the term fault tolerance is often used in an ad-hoc fashion tailored to specific details of the context or platform under discussion.
 Three examples include \emph{transversal gates}~\cite{gottesman_1997_stabilizer}, which are fault-tolerant as they do not propagate errors; \emph{topological gates}~\cite{Kitaev_2003_fault_tolerant}, implemented through the braiding of localized anyonic excitations on the ground space of a topological error-correcting code; and \emph{Gaussian unitary operations}, which perform logical Clifford operations on GKP codes~\cite{Gottesman_2001_encoding, Weedbrook_2012_gaussian}, with fault tolerance due to the fact that the relative increase of displacement errors is bounded.
 These different types of protocols span a variety of physical systems and conceptual frameworks, and while all three types of gates are sensibly deemed fault tolerant within their respective domains, they do not seem to arise from a single universal construction method upon first inspection.
 For example, while the braiding of anyons is clearly topological in nature, this does not seem to be the case for either transversal or Gaussian unitary operations.

 In their work~\cite{gottesman_fibre_2017}, Gottesman and Zhang conjectured that in fact all types of fault-tolerant gates can be regarded as topological, so that a universal perspective on fault tolerance becomes possible.
 Here we prove the Gottesman--Zhang conjecture for logical Clifford gates on multi-mode GKP codes by showing that they arise as the parallel transport maps induced by a flat projective connection on a bundle over the space of all GKP codes.
 Denoting by $\mgkp$ the manifold of all GKP stabilizer groups on $n$ modes and by $U_{G}$ the set of Gaussian unitary operators, we prove the following theorem. \begin{theorem} Any path $\CC: [0,1] \rightarrow \mgkp$ has a unique Gaussian unitary implementation $U: [0,1] \rightarrow U_{G}/\{e^{i \phi} \mathds{1}\}$ with $U(0) = \mathds{1}$ and $\CC(t) = U(t) \CC(0) U^{\dagger}(t)$.
-Letting Gaussian unitaries act on the trivial bundle over $\mgkp$ with standard fiber the space $\R^{2n}$ of displacement operators as $U\big(\CC, D(\xi)\big) = (U \CC U^{\dagger}, U D(\xi) U^{\dagger})$, then the associated connection is flat. \end{theorem} The proof can be found in Section.~\ref{sec:geometric_fault_tolerance}.
+Letting Gaussian unitaries act on the trivial bundle over $\mgkp$ with standard fiber the space $\R^{2n}$ of displacement operators as $U\big(\CC, D(\xi)\big) = (U \CC U^{\dagger}, U D(\xi) U^{\dagger})$, then the associated connection is flat. \end{theorem} Intuitively, implementing a path on a space of error correcting codes via some unitary $U(t)$ guarantees protection from errors at all times during gate implementation.
+Flatness of the connection generating parallel transport both guarantees robustness to control inaccuracies and that implemented logical gates are a feature of the path's topology only.
+The proof of Theorem~\ref{thm:geometric_ft} can be found in Section~\ref{sec:geometric_fault_tolerance}.
 To the best of our knowledge this is the first proof of the Gottesman--Zhang conjecture for a multi-mode bosonic code; see also Ref.~\cite{conrad_2024_gkp_rosetta} by the authors which provides a different perspective on the single-mode case.

 The paper is organized as follows.
 Section~\ref{sec:prelims} reviews the necessary background on continuous variable quantum systems and lattice theory.
 In Section~\ref{sec:lattices}, we explore the symmetry properties of symplectically integral lattices and derive an expression for their moduli space.
 Section~\ref{sec:GKP} reviews some background on GKP codes, formulated in lattice theoretic language.
 Section~\ref{sec:GKP_moduli_space} presents a construction of the GKP moduli space, while Section~\ref{sec:geometric_fault_tolerance} offers a proof of the Gottesman--Zhang conjecture for GKP Clifford operations.
 We conclude in Section~\ref{sec:conclusion}.